 Welcome to Penn State’s Department of Landscape Architecture, where all actions are guided by our bold mission: Great work grounded in commitment to environmental and social good.

 Our nationally renowned department is recognized for student-centric educational excellence and innovative research.
 The department enjoys a fine reputation for scholarship produced both by individuals and by teams and research centers.
 Our faculty represent a full range of interests from scientific to artistic and humanistic views of the world; and we are supported by friendly and knowledgeable staff who know every detail about how the department works.

 We take particular pride in our studio-based teaching environment with a relatively low student to teacher ratio, which allows for a highly personal approach to learning.
 People often refer to it as a 'family-like' setting that doesn't end with graduation, as we keep in touch with our family of more than 1,500 living alumni working in Pennsylvania and around the globe in a wide variety of practice areas.

 While we are a strong departmental community of about 200, we also enjoy access to all the resources of a major university, from renowned educators and researchers to opportunities spanning the range from leadership skill development to cheering on our athletes.

-In 2005 we moved the Stuckeman Family Building (SFB), Penn State's first LEED-Certified building, which we share with the Department of Architecture In 2007 we celebrated 100 years of Landscape Architecture teaching and research excellence at Penn State – and we’re just getting started!
+In 2005 we moved to the Stuckeman Family Building (SFB), Penn State's first LEED-Certified building, which we share with the Department of Architecture.
+In 2007 we celebrated 100 years of Landscape Architecture teaching and research excellence at Penn State – and we’re just getting started!